-The school, both as an employer, and in providing appropriate care for students and visitors, has overall responsibility for ensuring that there is adequate and appropriate First Aid equipment, facilities and qualified First Aid personnel and for ensuring that the correct First Aid procedures are followed and to ensure full compliance with the recommendations issued by the relevant authorities to prevent the spread of transmissible diseases.
-The Administrative Manager is responsible for ensuring the school has adequate First Aid equipment and facilities and that an adequate number of qualified First Aid personnel are on site at all times.
+The school, both as an employer, and in providing appropriate care for students/kindergartener (Hereinafter referred to as the student or child) and visitors, has overall responsibility for ensuring that there is adequate and appropriate First Aid equipment, facilities and qualified First Aid personnel and for ensuring that the correct First Aid procedures are followed and to ensure full compliance with the recommendations issued by the relevant authorities to prevent the spread of transmissible diseases.
+The School Administrative Manager is responsible for ensuring the school has adequate First Aid equipment and facilities and that an adequate number of qualified First Aid personnel are on site at all times.
 The Administrative Manager is responsible for ensuring that staff have the appropriate and necessary First Aid training as required and that they have sufficient understanding, confidence and expertise in relation to First Aid.
 In addition, the administrative manager is responsible for equipping the school with the appropriate equipment needed to prevent the spread of transmissible diseases.